-Personal Perspectives Calling-Based Leadership - The leader seeks to understand God-given gifts, experiences and opportunities in understanding their unique role as a called instrument of Christ's transforming work in and above world cultures.
-Incarnational Leadership - The leader pursues shared experiences, shared plights, shared hopes, in addition to shared knowledge and tasks.
+Person al Perspe Calling-Based Leadership - The leader seeks to understand God-given gifts, experiences and opportunities in understanding their unique role as a called instrument of Christ's transforming work in and above world cultures. ctives Incarnational Leadership - The leader pursues shared experiences, shared plights, shared hopes, in addition to shared knowledge and tasks.
 Reflective Leadership - The leader lives in reality, reflects on its meaning, and catalyzes others with the courage, symbols, and example to make meaning in their own lives.
-Perspectives Shalom Leadership - The leader pursues reconciling relationships between people, people and God, people and their environment, and people and themselves.
+Work Perspe ctives Shalom Leadership - The leader pursues reconciling relationships between people, people and God, people and their environment, and people and themselves.
 The leader works toward the well-being, abundance and wholeness of the community, as well as individuals.
-Work Prophetic Leadership - The leader speaks truth with love, to and through power.
+Prophetic Leadership - The leader speaks truth with love, to and through power.
 With sacrifice and humility, the leader pursues change in the broken systems and practices in the political, economic, social and religious life of the city and world.
 The leader must give voice to those that have no voice (Prov.
 31:8).
 Servant Leadership - The leader's behavior and priority is on servanthood first.
 In the style of Jesus, the leader leads by serving and serves by leading.
-World Persp ective Contextual Leadership - The leader recognizes the previous work of God in other cultures and seeks to experience and build its unique gospel expression.